Mayank9452/sportsduniaAssessment/README.md

 ● Sort by collegedunia rating, fees, user review rating , ascending and descending order ● Search by college name.
 ● Infinite Scroll
+# To run -
+    Type this Command in Terminal after downloading the file -

+1. Installing the neccessary modules using - npm install

+2. To run the project -
+    npm run dev